beemdevelopment/Aegis/docs/vault.md

 }
 ```

-##### Fingerprint
+##### Biometric

-The structure of the Fingerprint slot is exactly the same as the Raw slot.
+The structure of the Biometric slot is exactly the same as the Raw slot.
 The
 difference is that the wrapper key is backed by the Android KeyStore, whereas
 Raw slots don't imply use of a particular storage type.